This information is specific to Wairarapa with the bulk of the information on the funding advice page.

 NEW ZEALAND RACING BOARD is a Class 4 Operator that mainly applies net proceeds for it's own Racing Authorised Purposes, either itself or through the codes (as defined in the Facing Act 2003).
 NZRB has determined that up to 20% of it's net proceeds shall be distributed to it's Sport's Authorised Purposes.
 To find out more information click here.

-Sponsorship Guide - click here
+Sponsorship Guide example - click here

-Funding Guide - click here
+Funding Guide example - click here

 If you require more information on funding please contact Sport Wellington Wairarapa on (06) 370 0157